 A teacher and an activist, Stone not only blazed a trail for women to study business, but she was among the first scholars to participate in what was then a fledgling academic field.
 Stone made history when, at age 29, she received a PhD from the University of Chicago School of Commerce and Administration, later renamed Chicago Booth.

-In 1922, Chicago Booth established the first doctoral program in business in the U.S. Three years later, Stone, a Bryn Mawr graduate, enrolled as a student.
+In 1920, Chicago Booth established the first doctoral program in business in the U.S. In 1925, Stone, a Bryn Mawr graduate, enrolled as a student.
 She focused her research on consumer economics and graduated in 1929 with her dissertation, “The Baking Industry with Special Reference to the Bread-Making Industry in Chicago.”

 It was an exciting time of rapid change and new opportunities for women in work, politics and sports.
 Women had just received the right to vote in 1920, and five years later the U.S. elected its first woman governor, Nellie Tayloe Ross of Wyoming.
 In 1926 American Gertrude Ederle became the first woman to swim the English Channel—beating the record set by the previous male channel swimmers.